What is the difference between the Winter and Summer Sessions?

 Who should write my letters of recommendation?

-The two letters should be from professional references.
-The letters should describe their relationship to you, include an honest evaluation of your skills and accomplishments, and explain why they recommend you as a candidate of the Ross Program.
+The two letters should be from industry professionals.
+The author should describe their relationship to you, include an honest evaluation of your skills and accomplishments, and explain why they recommend you as a candidate of the Ross Program.
 Letters of recommendation from relatives, personal/family friends, clergy or someone you have supervised are not appropriate.

 What is your policy on deferred admission?